 Big data is a relative term—data today are big by reference to the past, and to the methods and devices available to deal with them.
 The challenge big data presents is often characterized by the four V's -volume, velocity, variety, and veracity.
 Volume refers to the amount of data.
 Velocity refers to the flow rate—the speed at which it is being generated and changed.
 Variety refers to the different types of data being generated (currency, dates, numbers, text, etc.).
 Veracity refers to the fact that data is being generated by organic distributed processes (e.g., millions of people signing up for services or free downloads) and not subject to the controls or quality checks that apply to data collected for a study.
 Credits: 1.5

-Advanced Financial Modeling
+Advanced Financial Modeling in Python

 Financial Statement Analysis